Ion Croitoru: Late career (1994–1998, 2013)

 In 1994, Croitoru also began wrestling in Midwest Territorial Wrestling, an independent promotion based in Michigan.
-He continued using the ring name Taras Bulba and proclaimed himself "King of Chain matches".
-He competed in a tournament to determine the promotion's first heavyweight champion, but Al Snow defeated him in the final round.
-Bulba was pushed for a run with the belt, however, defeating Mickey Doyle on January 21, 1995, to win the vacant title.
+He continued using the ring name Taras Bulba and proclaimed himself "King of chain matches".
+Croitoru competed in a tournament to determine the promotion's first heavyweight champion, but Al Snow defeated him in the final round.
+He was pushed for a run with the belt, however, defeating Mickey Doyle on January 21, 1995, to win the vacant title.
 He held the championship for almost four months before dropping it to Marty Jannetty.

 As Johnny K-9, Croitoru returned to the WWF for one match where he defeated Gary Scott in a dark match on January 23, 1995.
-Cornette had booked the WWF match in the hope that Croitoru might be able to return to the WWF, but the company was not interested.
-He then competed briefly in Cleveland All Pro Wrestling, where he wrestled against Cactus Jack in a booked loss on March 23.
-Croitoru also wrestled in Border City Wrestling (BCW) and was pushed to win the BCW Can-Am Heavyweight Championship by defeating Scott D'Amore on May 21, 1995.
+Cornette had booked the match in the hope that Croitoru might be able to return to the WWF, but the company was not interested.
+Croitoru then competed briefly in Cleveland All Pro Wrestling, where he wrestled against Cactus Jack in a booked loss on March 23.
+He also wrestled in Border City Wrestling (BCW) and was pushed to win the BCW Can-Am Heavyweight Championship by defeating Scott D'Amore on May 21, 1995.
 He held the title for a little over a month before dropping it back to D'Amore.

-Once again using the ring name Bruiser Bedlam, he wrestled for Insane Championship Wrestling (ICW) for a short time in 1996.
-While there, he competed in a barbed wire baseball bat match against Ian Rotten; Bedlam was booked for the victory in the match.
+Once again using the ring name Bruiser Bedlam, Croitoru wrestled for Insane Championship Wrestling (ICW) for a short time in 1996.
+While there, he competed in a barbed wire baseball bat match against Ian Rotten; Croitoru was booked for the victory in the match.
 He also wrestled New Jack at ICW's Holiday Hell supercard in a match that ended in a double countout.
 He wrestled on World Championship Wrestling's first annual Ilio DiPaolo tribute show, teaming with Cowboy Danny Johnson in a loss to Tony Parisi and Dominic DeNucci.
 In the late 1990s, Croitoru wrestled in Cambridge, Ontario-based International Championship Wrestling.
 He feuded with Greg Valentine, and the two wrestled in a series of matches.
-Bedlam won the ICW Heavyweight Championship from Valentine and used heel tactics such as brass knuckles to defend the belt.
+Croitoru won the ICW Heavyweight Championship from Valentine and used heel tactics such as brass knuckles to defend the belt.

-Croitoru has also trained several wrestlers, including Pure Wrestling Association's Eddie Osbourne and Melissa Maughn, who competes under the ring name 21st Century Fox.
-Croitoru wrestled one more match on June 6, 2013, where he defeated Panama Wasp at Thrash Wrestling in Lumby, British Columbia.
+In the 2000s, Croitoru trained several wrestlers, including Pure Wrestling Association's Eddie Osbourne and Melissa Maughn.
+Croitoru wrestled his final match on June 6, 2013, where he defeated Panama Wasp at Thrash Wrestling in Lumby, British Columbia.